Jerrythafast/se-logger/README.txt

     inverter first over an RS232 or USB serial connection with the 'get-key-by-rs232.py' script.
 To use it, enter your inverter's serial number and the name of the serial port in the SETTINGS area of the script and run it.
-You may need to install the python-serial system package (PySerial) first.
+You may need to install the python3-serial system package (PySerial) first.

  5. Copy the config-sample.py file to config.py and use a text editor to update